-If coverage is lower than 80% the trachoma progamme manager should investigate to find out why the target was not reached and take steps to ensure the coverage reaches at least 80% in subsequent MDA campaigns.
+If coverage is lower than 80%, the trachoma programme manager should investigate to find out why the target was not reached and take steps to ensure the coverage reaches at least 80% in subsequent MDA campaigns

 If the coverage is very low, less than 50%, then the MDA for that population in that year has not been completed.

 Impact surveys are conducted after 1, 3, or 5 rounds of annual MDA to assess the prevalence of TF.
-It is advisable to monitor annual coverage with MDA before the formal impact survey, as it can help to predict and interpret the results of the impact survey.
+It is advisable to monitor annual MDA coverage before the formal impact survey, as it can help to predict and interpret the results of the impact survey.

-Ultimately, the single most important criteria for stopping MDA is the impact survey.
-The threshold for stopping is <5% TF in children ages 1 to 9 years.
+Ultimately, the criterion for stopping (or continuing) MDA is the impact survey.
+MDA is stopped if the prevalence of TF in children aged 1 to 9 years is <5%.
 Since this threshold is so important, the quality of the impact survey is critical.

 What happens if the criteria on coverage is not met during the planned MDA?
 What steps can be taken?

 It is important that the people planning and implementing MDA examine coverage reports.
 Usually coverage is reported between 80 to 100%, but occasionally it may be reported as greater than 100% or lower than 80%.